 The Organization initially measures its financial assets and liabilities at fair value, except for certain non-arm's length transactions.
 The Organization subsequently measures all its financial assets and financial liabilities at amortized cost.
-Financial assets measured at amortized cost include cash, accounts receivable and sales tax recoverable.
+Financial assets measured at amortized cost include cash and accounts receivable.
 Financial liabilities measured at amortized cost include accounts payable and accrued liabilities and government loan.